DarronSingh/AI-Project/README.md

 - [X] Agents should not overlap when moving to start locations
 - [X] Create Broadcast class for private and public broadcasts
   - private should be directed to recipient, will contain coordinates for target
-- [ ] Before sending message, agents check how many targets recipient has already found
+- [X] Before sending message, agents check how many targets recipient has already found
-- [ ] Agents should reroute based on which wall boundry they are furthest from
+- [X] Agents should reroute based on which wall boundary they are farthest from
+- [ ] Come up with new default path for scenarios 2 and 3
+- [ ] CLI to choose scenario, speed and number of iterations on startup
 - [ ] Generate .csv file based on results of simulation

 ![](https://i.imgur.com/xChvBe7.gif)